JuliBoii/learning-multithreading/ModernCPP/Notes.md

 - A lambda expression can "capture" a local variable
   - Makes it available in the lambda's body
   - put the name of the variable(s) inside the `[]`
-  - The lambda body contains an immutable copy of the local varibale
+  - The lambda body contains an immutable copy of the local variable
   ```c++
     int n = 2;